verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Cheese is now coursing through my veins.
 I'm on borrowed time.
 - [ ] I'm doing the " I have to shit myself box step"
 - [ ] But sooner or later I'm going to blame myself.
 But not today.
+- [ ] My skin learned at a very young age that it couldn't rely on me.